jayabdulraman/olympiad/README.md

 # Olympiad - Algebra Tutor

-An intelligent algebra tutoring application that provides step-by-step solutions, interactive graphing, and personalized quizzes using AI-powered agents.
+An intelligent math tutoring application that provides step-by-step solutions, interactive graphing, and personalized quizzes using AI-powered agents.
 Built with Next.js 15 and Google's Gemini AI.

 ## 🚀 Features